PulseTile/PulseTile-Docs/pages/react/plugin-tiles/react-plugin-process.md

 ## Plugin's development:

-To get started, copy the core project (https://github.com/PulseTile/PulseTile-React) for creating your functionality environment.
+To get started, copy the core project (https://github.com/PulseTile/PulseTile-React) for creating your functional environment.

 ### Structure of ExamplePlugins
-To create a new Heading, you can create a new folder in the path ```src/components/pages```
+To create a new Heading, you can create a new folder by the following path ```src/components/pages```

-To implement simple Heading (e.g. 'ExamplePlugins'), you can use the following structure.
+To implement a simple heading (e.g. 'ExamplePlugins'), you can use the following structure.
-For example, you can also look at the implementation of simple Heading in the repository PulseTile-React - [GenericPlugin](https://github.com/PulseTile/PulseTile-React/tree/master/src/components/pages/GenericPlugin)
+For example, you can, also look at the implementation of the simple heading in the repository PulseTile-React - [GenericPlugin](https://github.com/PulseTile/PulseTile-React/tree/master/src/components/pages/GenericPlugin)

 ```
 src/components/pages